Housing Assistance Policy

 7. Supervision of works

-In the absence of any agency agreement with the council or its appointed Agent, the responsibility for supervision of the works rests with the applicant or with any suitably qualified and indemnified building professional or agent acting on the applicant’s behalf and not with the council.
+In the absence of any agent agreement with the council or its appointed agent, the responsibility for supervision of the works rests with the applicant or with any suitably qualified and indemnified building professional or agent acting on the applicant’s behalf and not with the council.

 All work must be undertaken;